Skip to Main Content

 • Modern books (call number Frost) are shelved in the Special Collections open access area.

-• Older books (call number Rare Books Frost) are fetched for use in the Archives, Manuscripts and Rare Books Search Room.
+• Older books (call number Rare Books Frost) are fetched for use in the Archives and Rare Books Search Room.

 Special Collections Open Access Area - material in this area can be used by members of the University whenever the Hartley Library is open.
 Access for visitors is between 08.00-22.00 and photo ID is required when signing in at Library Reception.
 If you are under 18 please contact libenqs@soton.ac.uk with your enquiry.

 Archives, Manuscripts and Rare Books Search Room - this is open Tuesday-Thursday 1000-1600.
-All visits are by prior appointment and all visitors will be required to book their visit and to order their material at least 1 working day in advance.
+Visits are by prior appointment and all visitors will be required to book their visit and to order their material by 12 noon 1 working day (weekdays) in advance.
+There is information on how to book an appointment at Visiting Special Collections.

 Catalogue